Tapac/exposed-wiki/FAQ.md

 A: Implement `DatabaseDialect` interface and register it with `Database.registerDialect()`.
 If the implementation adds a lot of value consider contributing it as a PR to Exposed.

+### Q: Is it possible to create tables with cross / cyclic reference?

+A: No. Its possible in sql directly in couple of steps.
+More details here: https://github.com/JetBrains/Exposed/issues/185